 A number of positive signs appeared in the most recent regional data.
-Seasonally-adjusted regional taxable sales for April 2015 were up seven percent ($126 million) over April 2014.
-Seasonally-adjusted tourist tax revenues for May 2015 were up three percent for the region encompassing Collier, Lee, and Charlotte counties.
-May 2015 passenger activity for the three Southwest Florida airports was four percent higher than the May 2014 figure.
-Another positive sign came from Realtor® sales of existing single-family homes, with the three coastal counties reporting an eight percent increase from June 2014 to June 2015, along with increases in median prices.
+Seasonally-adjusted regional taxable sales for May 2015 were up seven percent ($129 million) over May 2014.
+Seasonally-adjusted tourist tax revenues for June 2015 were up 10 percent for the region encompassing Collier, Lee, and Charlotte counties.
+The June 2015 passenger activity for the three Southwest Florida airports was four percent higher than the June 2014 figure.
+Realtor® sales of existing single-family homes within the three coastal counties were up 19 percent in July 2015 compared to July 2014.

 The seasonally-adjusted unemployment rate for the five-county region held steady at 5.2 from June to July, a full percentage point below the year earlier figure; unemployment for the state of Florida was 5.4 percent in July 2015, a decrease of six-tenths of a percent from July 2014.
 The national unemployment rate in July 2015 was 5.4 percent, down from 6.0 percent in July 2014.
 The number of long-term unemployed in the U.S. (those jobless for 27 weeks or longer) was 2.2 million in July 2015, which is a 31.1 percent decrease from July 2014 and 26.9 percent of all unemployed.